nitrictech/docs/docs/reference/python/v0/collection/collection-query-fetch.md

 ---
 title: Python - collection.query.fetch()
-description: Fetch paged results from a query.
+description: Reference for Nitric's Python library - Fetch paged results from a query.
 ---

 Retrieve a page of results for a query.
 This is an alternative to [collection.query.stream()](./collection-query-stream)